likarod/likarod/README.md

 ![✨ Junior Front-End Developer ✨](https://blush.design/api/download?shareUri=Kxta4yzv4&w=100&h=100&fm=png) I'm Lina Katherine.

-Geography and Junior Full-Sack Web Developer with one year of experience in FrontEnd development and team management.
+Geography and Jr Full-Sack Web Developer with one year of experience in Front-End development and team management.
 I am interested in user-centered and accessible projects.
-Thanks to my background as a researcher and project time manager, I had the opportunity to work in the Product department.
+Thanks to my background as a researcher and project manager, I had the opportunity to work in the Product department.
 I coordinated 5 digital projects simultaneously and monitored 3 teams formed of 5 people each, between designers and developers.

 - 😄 Pronouns: [She/She/her].